evolv-ai/ascend-java-sdk/README.md

     ```

     *Note: The SDK uses a standard interface for the http backend see [HttpClient.](https://github.com/evolv-ai/ascend-java-sdk/blob/master/src/main/java/ai/evolv/HttpClient.java).
-    When configuring the client you must specify what implementation of HttpClient to use (or implement your own).
+    When configuring the AscendClient you must specify what implementation of HttpClient to use (or implement your own).
 See "Custom Http Backend" for more details.*

 2. Initialize the AscendClient.
     ```java
-       AscendClient client = AscendClientFactory.init(config);
+       AscendClient ascendClient = AscendClientFactory.init(config);
     ```

 ### Confirm the Allocation

-1. Once the client has been initialized, confirm the participant into the experiment.
+1. Once the AscendClient has been initialized, confirm the participant into the experiment.
     ```java
-       client.confirm();
+       ascendClient.confirm();
     ```
-    *Note: After the client has initialized, it is important to confirm the participant into the experiment.
+    *Note: After the AscendClient has initialized, it is important to confirm the participant into the experiment.
 This action
      records the participant's allocation and sends the info back to Ascend.*

 ### Value Retrieval

 1. Retrieve values from Ascend.
     ```java
-       T value = client.get(<key_for_value>, <default_value>);
+       T value = ascendClient.get(<key_for_value>, <default_value>);
     ```

    *Note: The return value's type is decided by the provided default value's type.
 If there is an issue retrieving the